pseudopulse/BossRush/README.md

 Starstorm 2 - Wayfarers

+Enemies Returns - Colossus (replaces wave 1 titan 50% of the time), Ifrit

+Regigigas - Regigias (replaces aurelionite, has a funny special spawn sequence that disables slow start)

+Tyranitar - Tyranitar (replaces grovetender 50% of the time)

 # Changelog
+## 1.3.3
+- fixed the mode softlocking at wave 2

+## 1.3.2
+- lowered the scale of some bosses
+- fixed certain waves having no music
+- fixed boss rush inheriting the ramps added by wolfo's simulacrum additions

+## 1.3.1
+- obligatory readme update

+## 1.3.0
+- updated for SOTS
+- reduced the total wave count with mods (certain modded bosses have a chance to replace vanilla ones or each other)
+- added support for more mods
+- tweaked bosses to have their max targeting range increased by their scale (have fun!)

 ## 1.2.0
 - moved wayfarer to be between solus trio and aurelionite, and made it spawn a second copy
 - nerfed item gain across the board for the modded bosses